Bridging Source Code and Bytecode for Smart Contract Vulnerability Detection via Dual-Perspective Cross-Modal Distillation: Method

+With vulnerability-critical nodes preserved by DAGN's attentive encoding and their cross-modal correspondences established by the pattern annotations, the remaining question is how to transfer knowledge from the frozen teacher (operating on source CSG) to the trainable student (operating on bytecode CFG).
+We draw on multimodal learning \cite{wang2023multi_with_miss} to propose a cross-modal knowledge distillation framework whose goal is to align the student's CFG representations with the teacher's semantically richer CSG representations in a shared latent space, so that the bytecode model recovers source-level semantics that would otherwise be inaccessible.
+This targets the third link of the chained failure directly: without a local objective, global alignment alone cannot enforce consistency where vulnerabilities manifest.

-Our framework consists of a teacher-student architecture, in which the teacher model operates on CSG and the student model processes CFG.
-Importantly, these models are instantiated using the same GNN encoders and graph pooling networks introduced in previous sections; we do not introduce additional modules for distillation.
-This design is motivated by two considerations: (1) minimizing architectural complexity to maintain scalability and practical deployment feasibility, and (2) leveraging prior work demonstrating that direct distillation between graph neural networks can yield effective knowledge transfer~\cite{ji2021KD_prior,yang2023KD_prior}.
+Our framework follows a teacher–student architecture, where the teacher operates on CSG and the student on CFG.
+Both models share the same GNN encoders and graph pooling networks introduced earlier, without additional distillation modules.
+This design reduces architectural complexity and improves scalability, while leveraging prior findings that direct distillation between GNNs can achieve effective knowledge transfer \cite{ji2021KD_prior,yang2023KD_prior}.

 Let \( G_s^C \) and \( G_f^C \) denote the CSG and CFG of contract \( C \), respectively.
 The teacher model \( \mathcal{T} \) is first pretrained on \( G_s^C \) and kept frozen during distillation.
 The student model \( \mathcal{S} \), trained on \( G_f^C \), is supervised through a combination of global and local distillation objectives, both designed to align the semantic representations across modalities.